Tretorhate/Tretorhate/README.md

 - 👀 I’m interested in Web Development, particularly working in Nextjs framework for Full-Stack experience
 - 🌱 I’m currently learning Nextjs, Framer-motion and more...
 - 💞️ I’m looking to collaborate on projects that would help me develop and find new connections, looking for work.
-- 📫 How to reach me email
+- 📫 How to reach me email - tretorhate@gmail.com
-- 😄 Pronouns: T r e t
+- 😄 Pronouns: Ye ras sil
 - ⚡ Fun fact: I love oranges!

 <!---